Anatoli-Petrosyants/TCA_showcase_taxi/README.md

-# Taxi Application with TCA
+# [WiP] Taxi Application with TCA

-Welcome to the Shop Application project, a showcase of building a shopping app using The Composable Architecture (TCA).
+Welcome to the Taxi Application project, a showcase of building a shopping app using The Composable Architecture (TCA).
 This project demonstrates the power of TCA, Core Data integration, and networking capabilities by fetching data from [fakestoreapi.com](https://fakestoreapi.com).

 ## Features